DanielleMStevens/logseq/pages/Cytosine Deaminase as a Negative Selection Marker for Gene Disruption and Replacement in the Genus Streptomyces and Other Actinobacteria.md

 	- **codA(s)-based counterselection**
 		- Disruption cassettes amplified from the S. lividans genome were cloned into pMP302, and E. coli ET12567 (pUZ8002) was then transformed with the resulting plasmid
 		- In the counters-election step, the plating of 20,000 spores onto MM with 200ug/ml of [[5-FC]] yielded 18 resistant colonies, resulting in a second-crossover frequency of 103.
-		- \
+		-
 		- ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2FQualifying_Exam%2FdnqZ40nmFh.png?alt=media&token=19a37e63-c329-4301-93b9-996a55076565)
 			- FIG.  2.
-Inactivation  of  anS. lividans SCO2657  homolog  gene(2657h)
-			  via  replacement  by  an  in-frame  deletion.
-(A)  Map  of  the pMP302
-			  vector  derivative  (pMP302-2657h)  harboring  PCR-amplified S.
-			  lividans genome fragments for homologous recombination.
-Positions  of
-			  restriction  sites  are  listed  in  parentheses.
+Inactivation  of  anS. lividans SCO2657  homolog  gene(2657h) via  replacement  by  an  in-frame  deletion.
+(A)  Map  of  the pMP302 vector  derivative  (pMP302-2657h)  harboring  PCR-amplified S. lividans genome fragments for homologous recombination.
+Positions  of restriction  sites  are  listed  in  parentheses.
 (B)  Diagrams showing the wild-type  (WT)  genomic  section  ofS. lividans and
 			  its configuration after the second crossing over.
-I, strain with a reversion to the wild-type configuration after two recombination events involving the same PCR-amplified fragment; II, strain with an in-frame deletion obtained by recombination events occurring alternatively in both amplified segments; 2656h to 2660h,S. lividans homologs of the respectiveS. coelicolor A3(2) genes; arrows, DNA fragment used as a probe inSouthern blotting.
+I, strain with a reversion to the wild-type configuration after two recombination events involving the same PCR-amplified fragment; II, strain with an in-frame deletion obtained by recombination events occurring alternatively in both amplified segments; 2656h to 2660h,S. lividans homologs of the respective S. coelicolor A3(2) genes; arrows, DNA fragment used as a probe in Southern blotting.
 Positions of restriction sites are given.
 (C) Southern blotting analysis of the 2657h gene area before (WT) and after (I or II)selection  steps.
 Genomic  DNA  from  the  host  strain  (WT) and  two PCR-preselected clones (I and II) resistant to 5FC was digested with BglII and analyzed by Southern blotting.
 M, molecular size markers.
 - **Discussion**:
 	- Conclusion.
 The cytosine deaminase gene can be efficiently used as a negative selection marker for gene disruption and replacement in